longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 29: Nations and Diplomacy View Button

-Figure 30 gives a sample of the :guilabel:`Nations View` in the client with the all available columns displayed.
+Figure 30 gives a sample of the :guilabel:`Nations View` in the client with all available columns displayed.
 If you right-click on the table heading, you will be given a list of column names that you can enable or disable.
 If you change anything, then be sure to save the settings from the :guilabel:`Game` menu.

 .. figure:: ../../_static/images/gui-elements/nations.png
   :align: center